Guatemala City is the capital city of Guatemala, Central America.

 Warnings & Dangers in Guatemala City

 OVERALL RISK : HIGH

 When the overall crime risk in Guatemala City is in question, it reaches the highest level.
 There have been reports of recent crimes against foreigners.
-The possible crime acts include carjackings, robberies and assaults of tourist, especially in public buses.
-Nevertheless, most visits to Guatemala are trouble-free, due to the fact that tourists know where they come and are well prepared to act properly.
+The possible criminal acts include carjackings, robberies, and assaults of tourists, especially in public buses.
+Nevertheless, most visits to Guatemala are trouble-free, because tourists know where they come and are well prepared to act properly.

 TRANSPORT & TAXIS RISK : MEDIUM

 Traveling on public buses is not advisable for security reasons.
 Armed attacks on bus drivers and conductors, ending with serious injury or even death, often happen in Guatemala City.
 The attacks are usually performed by local gangs.
 Buses might be the cheapest but are the least safe way to travel within the city.
 The best solution to get around the city is by taxi.
 One type is the metered taxi, while in the other ones you have to negotiate a price and be prepared to pay higher prices.

 The best way to avoid becoming the prey of pickpockets, which usually operate in markets, is to have as little cash as possible with you and not to boast with the latest technological gadgets in public.
 Volcan de Agua and Volcan de Pacaya are areas famous for robberies.
 Being in a group during the day might decrease the risk of being attacked, but that is not always the case.

 NATURAL DISASTERS RISK : MEDIUM

 Of all the possible natural hazards, Guatemala is prone to volcanic eruptions, hurricanes and occasional earthquakes.